parad83/phyengine/readme.md

 - mass
 - centre of mass -> x-, y-cooridnates of the point
 - initial position -> x-, y-cooridnates of the point

+Frontend
+---
+#### Approach #1
+Use vanilla html to render objects as divs in the `SimulationWindow` component with `useState` list.
+When the div is clicked, `ObjectMenu` is shown.
+The draw function will be held in the `SimulatioWindow` component.

+#### Approach #2
+Use html canvas to draw objects in the `SimulationWindow` component.
+Compare the x-, y-coordinates with the object's boundaries in the `Object` component, and show the `ObjectMenu`.

+#### Approach #3
+Render divs in `SimulatioWindow` on top of the objects drawn in canvas, positioned at the same coordinates as the object, which when clicked, will show their `ObjectMenu`.
+Objects will be based on the component `Object`, which will used in individual shape components (ex. `Rectangle`, `Line`) with their draw functions.